ProjectMOSAIC/ggformula/cran-comments.md

 As long as I'm submitting, I've also modified some things to avoid some deprecation notices due to changes in `ggplot2`.

+Previous submission had a few examples that ran long.
+I've not been able to recreate this on my local machine or with `devtools`, but I added some `\dontrun{}`s in hopes that it will shorten the running time sufficiently.

 ## Test environments

 * local